jaintj95/jaintj95/README.md

 **Brexit Migration**

-- Praised by clients for deploying more than 20 DPUs, three months ahead of schedule.
+- Praised by clients for deploying more than 20 DPUs, 3 months ahead of schedule.
 All DPUs ran successfully on production environment without any major issues.
 - Migrated 12 critical file transfer interfaces under this module, aiding the clients in accelerating their migration process.
-- Rescheduled pre-configured jobs in system queue, speeding up the total file transfer time by more than a minute.
+- Rescheduled pre-configured jobs in system queue, speeding up total file transfer time by more than a minute.

 **Utilities Automation**

-- Worked on Pathway Automation Project that completely automated the client-side package installation process and led to a massive decrease in installation issues faced by clients.
+- Worked on Pathway Automation Project that completely automated the client-side package installation process and led to a 40% decrease in installation issues faced by clients.
 - Automated critical monthly reporting utilities using Excel VBA macros.
-This led to more than 70% reduction in manual effort.
+This led to more than 75% reduction in manual effort.

 ---